Androsace occidentalis (Western Rock Jasmine)

 Fruit is a smooth, round capsule about 1/6 inch long.

 If American lotus (Nelumbo lutea) is noted as Minnesota's largest native wildflower, Western Rock Jasmine certainly vies for its smallest.
 It can have very dense populations but it takes a discerning and determined eye to pick it out of the landscape, and is only of interest to those who celebrate the diversity of nature.
+A keen eye may pick up on dots of olive-colored flower heads or perhaps reddish leaves buried in the grass.
 It is easily distinguished from its rare cousin, Northern Androsace (Androsace septentrionalis) which is larger in stature and has rather narrower bracts at the base of the flower cluster.

 Please visit our sponsors